redeclipse/redeclipse.github.io/docs/FAQ.md

 ## How long has the game been in development?

 Red Eclipse was branched from the now-defunct [Blood Frontier](https://sourceforge.net/projects/bloodfrontier/) project.
 Blood Frontier development started in 2007, and Red Eclipse was formed Spring of 2011.
-Red Eclipse 1.0 Ides Edition debuted on [March 15](http://en.wikipedia.org/wiki/Ides_of_march), 2011. ~~[See history](History)~~.
+Red Eclipse 1.0 Ides Edition debuted on [March 15](http://en.wikipedia.org/wiki/Ides_of_march), 2011.

 ## Where can I get the game?